Jorgie Porter Risks Wardrobe Malfunction Almost Exposing Herself At NTA’S

 More Reality For Jorgie

 Jorgie will be putting her love life on the line and into the hands of a celebrity dating agency in the not too distant future.
 The soap and reality TV star is said to be starting her quest for love when she is set to appear on the reality celeb dating show, “Celebs Go Dating,” when the show returns to E4.
-The former Holloaks actress will not be alone in her search for Mr. Right as she will be joined by Ferne McCann, Stephen Bear, and Diversity’s Perri Kiely.
+The former Hollyoaks actress will not be alone in her search for Mr. Right as she will be joined by Ferne McCann, Stephen Bear, and Diversity’s Perri Kiely.

-The show will feature matchmakers Nadia Essex and Eden Blackman, as they will be returning to put the celebs through their paces, with more mixers and more one on one dates.
-The five UK stars will be joined by some American singletons and will feature the likes of Kim Kardashian’s BFF Jonathan Cheban as well as Pussy Cat Doll Melody Thornton.
+The show will feature matchmakers Nadia Essex and Eden Blackman as they return to put the celebs through their paces with more mixers and more one-on-one dates.
+The five UK stars will be joined by some American singletons and will feature the likes of Kim Kardashian’s BFF Jonathan Cheban, as well as Pussy Cat Doll Melody Thornton.

 Have you seen our beautiful @fernemccann and @misJORGIEPORTER at the #NTAs #CelebsGoDating COMING SOON TO @E4Tweets pic.twitter.com/LTXUN9kYYo